Slow Fashion: What Is It and Why Should You Care

 How Do I Purchase Slow Fashion Clothing?

-As the slow fashion movement gains momentum, more and more brands are beginning to adopt its principles.
+As the community gains momentum, more and more brands are beginning to adopt its principles.
 This is great news for consumers who want to support sustainable and ethical fashion!
 However, it can also be confusing, as not all brands are created equal.
 Here are a few tips for shopping slow fashion brands:

 Avoid "fast fashion" brands: Many popular retailers, such as H&M, Zara, and Forever 21, are known as "fast fashion" brands.
 This means they mass-produce cheap clothing quickly to keep up with the latest trends.
 These garments are often made from synthetic fabrics and are not built to last.
 If you want to shop in a slow fashion, avoid these brands and look for ones that focus on quality over quantity.